 I use a cheap hair straightening iron to do this.
-If you already have straight hair (or no hair) and don’t have one, pick up a cheapie model for $15 or $20.
 It will work just fine.

 Take your iron and run it across the top of the bag in a wide band.
 Try to squeeze as much air as you can to eliminate head space but honestly?
 Don’t worry to much if there is some slack.
 The oxygen absorber will do its job and even though your food package does not become hard and brick-like, the remaining “air” will actually be nitrogen and will not be harmful to your food.

 Step 6 – Get Out the Sharpie and Label the Goods.

 I like to write the name of product and the current date along the sealed “band” at the top of the bag.
 Sharpie pens were made for this!

 Step 7 – Optional: Store the Bags in a Bucket